 Welcome to Bootcamp – now in original East Coast and new West Coast editions, thanks to our partner, LEVI STRAUSS & CO.!
-The Fashion Law Institute is pleased to offer a unique annual Summer Intensive Program, fondly known as Fashion Law Bootcamp, an opportunity to experience the newly defined field of fashion law outside of the regular law school curriculum.
+The Fashion Law Institute’s unique annual Summer Intensive Program, fondly known as Fashion Law Bootcamp, is your opportunity to experience the newly defined field of fashion law outside of the regular law school curriculum.